Sofija Smetonienė: Switzerland (January - November 1919)

-On December 21, 1918 Smetona left for Germany to try to secure a loan for the country’s defence.
+On December 21, 1918, Smetona left for Germany to try to secure a loan for the country’s defence.
 He returned to Kaunas between January 1–14, 1919, and sent Sofija, with daughter Marija and son Julius to Switzerland.
 He then traveled through Scandinavia until March 1919, attempting to secure recognition for Lithuanian Independence.
 Arriving in Switzerland, Sofija immediately started working with her sister Jadvyga at the Lithuanian Information Bureau.
-She wrote her husband: We have taken our work very seriously and we have a good reputation both in Swiss newspapers and in the public.
+She wrote the following to her husband: We have taken our work very seriously and we have a good reputation both in Swiss newspapers and in the public.
 Once Jadvyga left Bern for Paris (for the Paris Peace Talks) in July 1919, Sofija took over her work.
-In late autumn 1919 Marija was enrolled into a private girls’ boarding gymnasium Collège Sainte-Croix in Fribourg, Switzerland, where many Lithuanians were studying.
-Sofija with Julius lived in Lausanne while Marija was in school.
+In late autumn 1919, Marija was enrolled into a private girls’ boarding gymnasium Collège Sainte-Croix in Fribourg, Switzerland, where many Lithuanians were studying.
+Sofija lived with Julius in Lausanne while Marija was in school.

 Kaunas (1919-1926)

 On April 4, 1919, the Council of Lithuania elected Sofija’s husband the First President of Lithuania.
 When Sofija returned to Kaunas in November 1919, she moved into the Presidential Palace with her husband.
 The Lithuanian Wars of Independence were ongoing, so Sofija spent a few hours every day at the military hospital, providing food, medicine and comfort to the injured soldiers.
 Smetona held the position of President until April 19, 1920.
 Not re-elected to the Seimas, from 1921 to 1924, Antanas Smetona edited several periodicals, including Lietuvos balsas, Lietuviškas balsas and Vairas.
-Between the years of 1923-1927, Antanas Smetona was assistant professor at the University of Lithuania in Kaunas - at first in the Chair of Art Theory and History and later at the Department of Philosophy.
-Smetona, Sofija and Sofija’s father, Antanas Chodakauskas (1850-1925), rented an apartment where the poet Reverend Maironis had previously lived: in the Syruć (Maironis) Mansion at Rotušės a.
+Between the years of 1923-1927, Antanas Smetona was assistant professor at the University of Lithuania in Kaunas - first in the Chair of Art Theory and History, and later at the Department of Philosophy.
+Smetona, Sofija, and Sofija’s father Antanas Chodakauskas (1850-1925) rented an apartment where the poet Reverend Maironis had previously lived: in the Syruć (Maironis) Mansion at Rotušės a.
 13, Kaunas.
-Sofija continued to work in various community organizations, actively interacted with foreign diplomats and their wives, founded the Kuchi Society (en: Baby Rescue Society), was Honorary Chairwoman of The Lithuanian Women’s Union, and supported a state-run nursery shelter.
+Sofija continued to work in various community organizations, actively interacting with foreign diplomats and their wives, founding the Kuchi Society (en: Baby Rescue Society), becoming Honorary Chairwoman of The Lithuanian Women’s Union, and supporting a state-run nursery shelter.
 On February 4, 1925, Sofija’s’ father died in Kaunas.
 Because Sofija had cared for him when he was elderly, as was traditional in Lithuania, he left the bulk of his estate at Sebentiškis, 120.36 hectares, to Sofija.
 The family buried him next to his wife in Suostas Cemetery, northern Lithuania.